-Travelsphere team member, Nicola, tells us about her visit to Hermanus in South Africa, the whale-watching capital of the world.
+Travelsphere traveller, Nicola, tells us about her visit to Hermanus in South Africa, the whale-watching capital of the world.

 “We arrived in Hermanus to the excitement of seeing a large, wild baboon sitting on the wall of our hotel!
 It watched us pull into the car park, then bounded off up the street, no doubt in search of some food!